[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 print(f"Connection failed: {e}")

-cx_Oracle has the hassle of calling the Oracle Client library installed on the system, whereas python-oracledb skips that entirely.
-It needs no separate library init (init_oracle_client) and runs immediately regardless of x86/ARM architecture.
+As you can see, cx_Oracle has the hassle of having to directly call the Oracle Client library installed on the system, but python-oracledb omits that process entirely.
+When using the oracledb driver, no separate library initialization process (init_oracle_client) is needed at all, and it can run immediately regardless of x86 or ARM architecture.

-If you run AWS EC2 on ARM, the python-oracledb driver is essential for Python–Oracle DB integration.
+When using AWS EC2 with the ARM architecture, the python-oracledb driver is an essential element for Python–Oracle DB integration.

-📦 Migrated from my own Korean blog (my own writing).
+📦 Migrated from the Tistory blog I used to run.
 Original: taehyuklee.tistory.com/32

 Comments